Biggio History, Family Crest & Coats of Arms

 Biggio Spelling Variations

-spelling variations.
+Surnames that originated in Italy are characterized by an enormous number of spelling variations.
 Some of these are derived from regional traditions and dialects.
 Northern names, for instance, often end in "o", while southern names tend to end in "i".
 Other variations come from the fact the medieval scribes tended to spell according to the sound of words, rather than any particular set of rules.
 The recorded variations of Biggio include Bisio, Bixio, Bisi, Bissi, Biggino, Biggio, Biggi, Bigio, Bigi, Biselli, Bisetti and many more.

 Early Notables of the Biggio family (pre 1700)

-Migration of the Biggio family to the New World and Oceana
+Migration of the Biggio family

 An examination into the immigration and passenger lists has discovered a number of people bearing the name Biggio: Abranio Bixio, aged 26 who arrived at Ellis Island from Genova, Italy South in 1906; Eugenio Bixio, aged 18 who arrived at Ellis Island from Lestri Levante, Italy in 1912.